yyyliu/vega-lite/site/docs/compositemark.md

 Vega-Lite supports two types of box plots, defined by the `extent` property in the mark definition object.

-1) `min-max` Box Plot, which is a box plot where lower and upper whiskers are defined as the min and max respectively.
+1) __`min-max` Box Plot__, which is a box plot where lower and upper whiskers are defined as the min and max respectively.
 If `extent` is not specified, this type of box plot will be used.

 {: .suppress-error}
 ```json